NIEHS/muver/docs/manual.md

 ```
 muver calculate_depth_distribution [OPTIONS] BEDGRAPH_FILE REFERENCE_ASSEMBLY OUTPUT_DEPTH_DISTRIBUTION
 ```
-Calculates the distribution of values for a bedGraph file.
+Calculates the distribution of values per chromosome copy for a bedGraph file.
 Generates a histogram of values and fits those values to a normal distribution.
 The histogram and the parameters of the fit are reported in the output file.

 #### Output format
 The first two lines of the output file give the parameters of the fit.
 The remainder of the file gives a histogram of observed frequencies and the corresponding fit value.

-In the filtered regions file, each row corresponds to a filtered position.
-Three values are given in each row: chromosome, position, and observed depth at that position.
+In the filtered regions BED file, each row corresponds to a filtered region.
+Three values are given in each row: chromosome, interval start, and interval end.

 #### Options
 * `--output_filtered_regions TEXT`

-  If specified, creates a list in text file format of positions to filter prior to mutation calling.
+  If specified, creates a list in BED format of regions to filter prior to mutation calling.
 Filters on the basis of abnormal depth relative to the distribution of values in the bedGraph file.
+* `--ploidy INTEGER`

+  Sample ploidy, default = 2.
+This value is utilized as the assumed copy number in non-CNV regions.

+* `--cnv_bedgraph_file TEXT`

+  If provided, values contained in this file will be utilized rather than the global ploidy when muver determines depth per copy for a given position.
+File is assumed to be bedGraph format, consisting of four tab-separated columns:  chromosome, interval start, interval end, copy number.

+* `--p_threshold FLOAT`

+  Threshold to be utilized in determination of abnormal depth, default = 1 x 10^-4.

+* `--merge_window INTEGER`

+  Adjacent positions with abnormal depth, falling on the same side of the genomic median value, within this window (default = 1000) will be used to define the edges filtered regions.

 #### Arguments
 * `BEDGRAPH_FILE`